-- 1. A Leave of Absence Mid Semester: This type of leave is requested when a semester is in active session.
-In this case, all courses for which the student is registered will be temporarily designated as Incomplete/Leave of - This active session does not include the study or final exam period.
-If a student has an unexpected event that impacts his or her ability to take a final exam, he or she should refer to the Final Exam Policy for Excused Absences.
+1. A Leave of Absence Mid Semester: This type of leave is requested when a semester is in active session.
+In this case, all courses for which the student is registered will be temporarily designated as Incomplete/Leave of Absence (IL).

-Absence (IL).
 Any course that is not subsequently completed will then be changed to a grade of Leave/No Record (L/NR) and will be recorded internally for that course.

 Incomplete/Leave of Absence and Leave/No Record grades do not affect the student's grade point average.
 The effective date of this leave is the approval date of the leave.